Air Fryer Recipe

 Method

-1. Heat oil in a pan over medium heat and add cumin seeds until they splutter.
+1. Warm the oil in a pan over a medium heat, then add the cumin seeds and let them splutter.

-2. Add green chillies and ginger, then peas, cooking until soft.
+2. Add the green chillies and ginger, followed by the peas, and cook until softened.

-3. Add mashed potatoes, garam masala, coriander powder, turmeric, and salt.
-Mix well.
+3. Add the mashed potatoes, garam masala, coriander powder, turmeric, and salt.
+Stir everything together well.

-4. Remove from heat and add lemon juice.
-Allow mixture to cool.
+4. Take off the heat and stir in the lemon juice.
+Leave the mixture to cool.

-5. Cut pastry into strips.
-Place filling near one corner and fold into triangles, sealing with water/flour paste.
+5. Cut the pastry into strips.
+Spoon the filling near one corner, then fold into triangles and seal with the water/flour paste.

-7. Arrange samosas in a single layer in the air fryer basket.
+7. Set the samosas in a single layer in the air fryer basket.

-8. Cook for 15-20 minutes until golden and crisp, flipping halfway.
+8. Cook for 15-20 minutes, turning halfway, until golden and crisp.

 Why this works in an air fryer